Family: Adenoviridae

 yellowhammer adenovirus 1OL603902

-“Proposed” indicates that Timneh grey parrot adenovirus 1 has been proposed to the ICTV in 2025 as founding a new species (“Aviadenovirus cinerei”).
-Many aviadenoviruses have been detected by consensus PCR (Kaján 2016, Mukai et al., 2019, Verdugo et al., 2019, Jejesky de Oliveira et al., 2020, Rinder et al., 2020, Vaz et al., 2020, Harrach et al., 2023).
+Some aviadenovirus genomes have been completely sequenced (Gutiérrez et al., 2026) and may be proposed for establishing new species.
+Many aviadenoviruses have been detected by consensus PCR (Kaján 2016, Mukai et al., 2019, Verdugo et al., 2019, Jejesky de Oliveira et al., 2020, Rinder et al., 2020, Vaz et al., 2020, Harrach et al., 2023, Nieto-Claudin et al., 2026).
 Other sequences have been recovered by metagenomics (Teske et al., 2017, Vibin et al., 2018, Vibin et al., 2020, Zheng et al., 2022, Zheng et al., 2023).